Chapter 4:

 "Well, who then?
 Unlike you, I don't know everything that'll happen and exactly when it will."

 As soon as he finished talking, the door to the room slammed open.
-Blake jumped from the sudden noise and turned to see a woman standing there.
+Rin jumped from the sudden noise and turned to see a woman standing there.
 She was young, but still quite a bit older than him.

 "You haven't seen her in a long time, but you still recognize her, don't you?"